 When introduced in conjunction with CBD, this terpene influences serotonin levels in the brain.
 Serotonin is a major chemical that can intensify feelings of well-being and happiness.
 As CBD also activates CB2 receptors in the brain and binds to them, this allows for the serotonin levels in the brain to increase and cause a shift in overall mood.
 Caryophyllene also operates as an antifungal and also mitigates many of the processes that are involved in in-vitro procedures.

 CBD may also aid in decreasing acne symptoms.
 CBD reportedly influences apoptosis, a process by which cells are programmed to “die” or self-destruct.
-This is an important and crucial part of eliminating the overgrowth of cells in tissues that may cause cancer, as well as promoting the maturation of many cells within the body.
+This is an important and crucial part of eliminating the overgrowth of cells in tissues, as well as promoting the maturation of many cells within the body.

 CBD in conjunction with terpenes such as linalool may influence the apoptotic eradication of sebocyte cells.
 These cells are usually found in the skin and hair follicles and are responsible for the creation of sebum.
 Sebum is a fluid that primarily operates as a substance that keeps hair and the skin soft and pliable.
 However, too much of this fluid can cause a build-up in the pores and cause inflammation and infection, hallmarks of acne.